Like physicians, pharmacies play an important role in empowering patients to take charge of their health.

 Most pharmacies have signage about customer rights under Section 1557.
 These should be translated into languages that are prominent in the region.

 Pharmacies are also required to comply with the Americans with Disabilities Act (ADA) of 1990 by ensuring individuals with disabilities, such as those who are deaf and hard of hearing, are able to access needed services by means of “auxiliary aids and services.”
-According to the U.S. Department of Justice (DOJ), examples of auxiliary aids and services for deaf and hard of hearing individuals include qualified on-site interpreters or video remote interpreting (VRI) services.
+According to the U.S. Department of Justice (DOJ), examples of auxiliary aids and services for deaf and hard-of-hearing individuals include qualified on-site interpreters or high-quality video remote interpreting (VRI) services.

 Several states also have language access requirements aimed specifically at pharmacies.
-For example, New York passed the SafeRx Pharmacy Translation Regulations requiring pharmacies to “provide free, competent oral interpretation services and translation services of prescription medication labels, warning labels and other written material to each LEP individual filling a prescription at such covered pharmacy.”
+For example, New York passed the SafeRx Pharmacy Translation Regulations, which require pharmacies to “provide free, competent oral interpretation services and translation services of prescription medication labels, warning labels and other written material to each LEP individual filling a prescription at such covered pharmacy.”

 Children and other family members may be the only fluent English speakers in certain families.
 The Department of Justice LEP Guidance makes clear that these family members must not be relied upon to serve as interpreters and translators except as a last resort.

-To avoid this situation, it is crucial that pharmacies have qualified, professional interpretation services available, with staff trained on how to access them when needed.
+Instead, to help overcome language barriers, it is crucial that pharmacies have professional interpretation services available and that staff are trained on how to access them when needed.

 LanguageLine Can Help

-LanguageLine Solutions offers a variety of innovative solutions to help pharmacies meet these needs, including phone and video remote interpreting with qualified, medically trained interpreters; translation; and localization; as well as testing and training of bilingual staff and in-house interpreters.
+LanguageLine Solutions offers a variety of innovative solutions to help pharmacies meet patient needs, including round-the-clock, on-demand interpreting with qualified, medically trained interpreters in more than 240 languages.
+We also provide translation and localization, as well as testing and training of bilingual staff and in-house interpreters.